FAQs

 Have a new Qualifying Total since you entered Nationals?

 USA Powerlifting approved equipment will be used on the platform and the warm-up area.
+There will be racks in the gear check room for you to obtain your squat and bench rack heights.

 DRUG TESTING